Vice Provost for Academic and Strategic Affairs

 In his role as vice provost, Geer is responsible for developing, launching and helping to institute Vanderbilt’s academic strategic vision in alignment with the Academic Strategic Plan and assisting with fundraising initiatives to support related programs.
 As a member of the provost’s leadership team, he also works closely with the deans of each of the university’s colleges and schools on academic matters, including strategic faculty recruitment and retention.

-Geer is currently chairing the search committee for the new dean of the College of Arts and Science.
-He is the chair of the Department of Political Science, professor of public policy and education, and co-director of the Vanderbilt Poll.
+He is a professor of public policy and education, and co-director of the Vanderbilt Poll.

 Geer has taught political science at Vanderbilt since 1995.
 He earned his Ph.D. from Princeton University in 1986 and his bachelor’s degree from Franklin and Marshall College in 1980.
 He has published five books and more than 20 articles on presidential politics and elections, and has served as editor of The Journal of Politics (2005-2009).
 In 2015, the third edition of Gateways to Democracy will appear in print.
 An earlier book, In Defense of Negativity: Attacks Ads in Presidential Campaigns, won the Goldsmith Book prize from Harvard University in 2008.
 Geer has provided extensive commentary in the news media on politics, including live national interviews for FOX, CNN, NBC, CBS, MSNBC, ABC, PBS, and NPR.
 Geer has also written op-ed pieces for Politico, The Washington Post, Los Angeles Times, USA Today and Chicago Tribune.